Salma-Yassin/Primal-Dual-Interior-Point-Methods/README.md

 ### Example

-Here is an example proble and how it is was solved
+Here is an example problem and how it is was solved

 ![Problem](example.PNG)